FormidableLabs/builder/README.md

 assuming each task succeeds, otherwise execution is terminated.

+`pre` and `post` tasks can be provided in an archetype and overridden in a root `package.json` in the exact same manner as normal Builder tasks.

 ##### Other Builder Actions

 `builder run` works essentially the same as `npm run`.
 Things get a little